nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all patients: `list`

-Shows a list of all patients in the patients database.
+Shows a list of all patients in the patient database.

 Format: `list`

 ### Listing all record(s) for the specified patient : `listR`

-Shows a list of all records for the specific patient in the records database.
+Shows a list of all records for the specified patient.

 Format: `listR PATIENT_INDEX`

+* The command is only valid after using `list`.
+* Lists all records of the patient at the specified `PATIENT_INDEX`.
+* The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `listR 1` displays all records of the 1st patient in the displayed patient list.

 ### Editing a person : `edit`